 Once Crow Wing County receives the application, it will be reviewed.
-If approved, the person will be given an authorization code along with a list of Assessment Providers.
+If approved, the person will be given an authorization code along with a list of Assessment and Treatment Providers.
 He/she can call the provider of their choice to set up an assessment.

 The chemical dependency unit also does prescreenings for judicial commitment when they receive an examiner’s statement in support of a commitment from a medical doctor or psychiatrist who believes the person is a danger to himself or others due to his or her chemical use.